datairahub/politicsdb-api/README.md

 ### Enrich data using local files

 Enrich people data using local files.
-The following data are obtained:
+The following data is fetched:

 ```
 Person: